-Crucial Caves: Says Chia Cryptomining Voids SSD warranty, Then Retracts Post
+Crucial Caves: Says Chia Cryptomining Voids SSD Warranty, Then Retracts Post

-Crucial posted an article covering Chia Coin mining on its website this week, stating that "using Crucial SSDs for any crypto mining will void the warranty."
+Crucial posted an article covering Chia Coin mining on its website this week, stating that "using Crucial SSDs for any crypto mining will void the warranty," marking a big change to its warranty policy.
 The article also included a snippet from the company's warranty saying that any damage from mining would void the warranty on all Crucial SSDs, heavily implying that this restriction applies to SSDs already in use.
-There was a big problem, though: We scoured Crucial's warranty and couldn't find any mention of cryptomining at all, making this appear to be a change to the company's warranty policy that would be applied retroactively.
+There was a big problem, though: We scoured Crucial's warranty and couldn't find any mention of cryptomining at all, making this appear to be a change to the company's warranty that would be applied retroactively.

 We reached out to Crucial for details, and the company responded that the warranty hasn't been altered and that "any confusion created by the blog post was entirely accidental."